macOS Service (launchd)

 LaunchDaemon - runs as root and starts at boot, before any user logs in.
 Best for a headless, always-on Mac.

-Create a file named app.olivetin.olivetin.plist with the following contents.
-Adjust the two paths if you installed OliveTin elsewhere.
+Create a file named app.olivetin.olivetin.plist with the contents below.

 <?xml version="1.0" encoding="UTF-8"?>